Rila Monastery: The Stunning Unvanquished Fortress Of Faith

 Joined by other talented painters, within several years they drew elaborate biblical scenes and depictions of the lives of saints and martyrs.
 Their art covered the church interior walls, the domes, the façades under the arcade, and the ceilings under the domes.

-Furthermore, they painted 40 huge icons for the iconostases and countless smaller ones.
+On top of that, they painted 40 huge icons for the iconostases and countless smaller ones.

 Skilled woodcarvers under the supervision of Atanas Teladour created the central iconostasis.
 After three years of hard work under the talented hands of the carvers, came to life a masterpiece iconostasis.